2023 NFL Receiving Yards Odds

 NFL Receiving Touchdowns Betting Odds

-Over time, elite receivers will get open, and QBs will find them, meaning great pass catchers will find ways to put up a lot of receiving yards.
+Over time, elite receivers will get open, and QBs will find them, meaning great pass catchers will find ways to put up a lot of yards.

 However, touchdowns can be much more difficult to predict.
-Ja’Marr Chase could haul in a 40-yard catch down the sideline, but get pushed out of bounds at the 1-yard line.
+Ja’Marr Chase could haul in a 40-yard catch down the sideline but get pushed out of bounds at the 1-yard line.

-Play calling in the RedZone might mean a running back or quarterback gets their number called, instead of a receiver.
+Play calling in the RedZone might mean a running back or quarterback gets their number called instead of a receiver.

-2021 NFL Receiving Touchdowns Leaders
+2022 NFL Receiving Touchdowns Leaders

 PlayerReceiving TDsTeam

-Davante Adams11Packers
+Davante Adams14Raiders

-Stefon Diggs10Bills
+Stefon Diggs11Bills

 WR Totals: Receiving Yards Over/Under